 - The state’s goals laid out in the Texas Higher Education Coordinating Board’s report, “60X30TX” must be achieved to build a globally competitive Texas.
 The report recognizes that by 2030, we need at least 60 percent of Texans ages 25-34 to have a certificate or degree.
-ESAs, if designed correctly, are a significant tool that will put Texas on a path to achieve that goal.
-(Page 13 of Achille’s Heel doc)
+What ever happened to freedom to choose???
+We aren’t here at the delight of the state.
+ESAs, if designed correctly, are a significant tool that will put Texas on a path to achieve that goal. (source)

 - Bill Gates wants the public sector to pay for innovative education with technology.

 - Is School Choice a Scam?
 Texas Senator Taylor, who sits on the Texas Commission on Next Generation of Assessment of Accountability called for the State of Texas to align its student accountability standards with that of the Federal Every Student Succeeds Act (ESSA).
 The ESSA steers away from academics to implementing, testing and data mining your children on Social Emotional Learning (SEL).